WebAssembly/gc/proposals/gc/MVP-JS.md

-Typed Object's internal slots/methods (e.g., `[[Prototype]]`) are determined by the Type Definition object and thus can be stored in the existing engine-internal metadata structure (the [Shape, Hidden Class, Map, Type, Structure, ...](https://youtu.be/5nmpokoRaZI?t=725)) that is already stored as the first word of every engine GC allocation.
+Typed Object's internal slots/methods (e.g., `[[Prototype]]`) are determined by the Type Definition object and thus can be stored in the existing engine-internal metadata structure (the [Shape, Hidden Class, Map, Type, Structure, ...](https://youtu.be/5nmpokoRaZI?t=725)) that is typically stored as the first word of any GC allocation.

 One important question about Typed Objects is how the identity of their prototype is determined at the point of `struct.new`.
 While it is tempting to